Improving and preserving safe and healthy housing for all Seattle renters.

 Some government-owned, government-operated, and institutional rental housing may not need to be registered.
 Find out if your property may meet the registration exceptions.

-We will start inspecting registered properties in early 2015.
-We will inspect only a portion of all registered properties each year, and inspect all properties at least once every 10 years.
-We will notify property owners when their rental property needs to be inspected.
-You will be able to hire either City inspectors or qualified private inspectors to conduct inspections for a fee.
+We will start inspecting registered properties in early 2015 by notifying property owners when their rental property needs to be inspected.
+You can hire either City inspectors or qualified private inspectors.
 If you hire a City inspector, the inspection fee will be $130 for the property including the first unit, and $25 for each additional unit being inspected on the same property.
+We will only inspect a portion of registered properties each year, and inspect all properties at least once every 10 years.

 For more information about RRIO, see our About RRIO page.